 The Holloway Prison site is one of enormous significance for our borough and it’s vital that it fulfils its potential, as a once-in-a-generation opportunity to deliver as many genuinely affordable homes as possible.

-Peabody bought the Holloway Prison site with a clear commitment to provide as many genuinely affordable homes as possible, however there were concerns they would row back on their commitments by attempting to reduce the amount of homes for Council Rent to 35%.
+Peabody bought the Holloway Prison site with a clear commitment to provide as many genuinely affordable homes as possible, however there were concerns they would row back on their commitments by attempting to reduce the amount of homes for Social Rent to 35%.

 Nearly, 1,000 homes will be built on the site, 60% of those genuinely affordable, as well as public green space and a Women’s Building that recognises the legacy of the site and provides specialist support to vulnerable women.